 These fish are not pellet fed, lumpy fish!
 They are typically stocked as fingerlings in the 4-6 inch range, and in a relatively short time period, get huge on the bountiful food supply that these lakes produce.
 These wild fish are big, beautiful, and in spectacular physical condition.
 An 18” fish on a lot of these lakes will be between 3-4 pounds!
 There is also quite a bit of natural reproduction on a few of these lakes as well where fish can run up into small tributary streams.

 Good dry fly fishing happens just as much on stillwaters as it does on moving water, and when May and June roll around, Callibaetis Mayflies make for some of the best fishing of the year.
 On the really magical mornings, it is not uncommon to see gangs of really big trout cruising the edges, feeding on Callibaetis nymphs, emergers, and dries.
 Sight fishing for these fish can be an amazing up close and personal experience.

-These lakes are not affected at all by runoff, making them a great choice if you are here early in the season when our rivers and streams are swollen with snow melt.
+These lakes are not affected at all by runoff, making them a great choice if you are here early in the season when our rivers and streams are swollen with snowmelt.
 May and June are prime months to fish these lakes here in SW Montana.
 The weather can be a bear in April when the ice comes off, but the fishing can be some of the best of the year, not only on the lakes but area rivers as well.
-The only times the lakes are not a good choice is if they get too hot, in late summer.
-But from ice out through July these lakes provide some dynamite fishing.
+The only time the lakes are not a good choice is if they get too hot, in late summer.
+But from ice-out through July these lakes provide some dynamite fishing.

-If you are intrested in hearing more about the variety of lakes we offer guided trips on; give us a call at 406-222-7130 or E-mail.
+If you are interested in hearing more about the variety of lakes we offer guided trips on; give us a call at 406-222-7130 or E-mail.